wildmountainfarms/solarthing/other/docs/quickstart_pvoutput.md

 this project such as fragmented packets, the only way to upload all of your data to pvoutput would be to do it in one program instead of two.

+This means that you can have multiple instances of SolarThing running and compile data from each program and upload to PVOutput all at once.